openstack-archive/tripleo-docs/doc/source/post_deployment/backup_restore_undercloud.rst

 Finally we rerun the undercloud installation from the stack user, making sure to run it in the stack user home dir::

   su - stack
-  sudo yum install -y python-rdomanager-oscplugin
+  sudo yum install -y python-tripleoclient
   # Double check hostname is correctly set in /etc/hosts
   openstack install undercloud